uploadcare/uploadcare-php/README.md

 It will return an array of \Uploadcare\File objects to work with.

-This objects don't provide all the data like in previous request, but provides ways to display the file and to use methods such as resize, crop, etc
+This objects provide ways to display the file and to use methods such as resize, crop, etc

     $files = $api->getFileList();